hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/04_permissions_and_environment_variables.md

 -rw-rw-r-- 1 rsk27 rsk27 377 Oct  6 10:28 /home/rsk27/unix_workshop/README.txt
 ```

 If we wanted to make this an executable file for ourselves (the file's owners) we would say `chmod u+rwx`, where the 'u' signals that we are changing permission for the file's owner.
-To change permissions for a whole group, you'd use the letter "g" `chmod g-w`.
+To change permissions for the "group", you'd use the letter "g", e.g. `chmod g-w`.

 Before we go any further,
 let's run `ls -l` on the `~/unix_workshop` directory to get a long-form listing: